Layering Audio 101

 The best way that the backgrounds are going to sound as a whole is as a result of the arrangement.
 Understanding how these tracks can and shall be panned will in the end play an enormous function in how many your record of a single note.

-Say, for example, you give you a three-part harmony for the chorus however only record one take of every note.
+Say, for example, you give a three-part harmony for the chorus however only record one take of every note.
 How will they pan within the mix?
 Will it have asymmetry?

 I’m not saying that only recording a single track of every note is by any means unsuitable.
-All of the components of a correctly organized vocal needs to be heard.
+All of the components of a correctly organized vocal need to be heard.
 If you happen to include layers and components simply to easily construct up your track count then you’re going on the incorrect path.
 Less is more.

 Nevertheless, when a chorus has the right variety of vocals components stacked for every part and the harmonies are added and layered correctly, nothing sounds sweeter.

 Layering sounds may be a lot of fun and tricky also.
 Some sound design tutorials can help you create really great noises.
 Invest time learning audio design, especially for the specific VST you use for your music production.
-We tried to shared the most important layering tips for you to benefit from.
+We tried to share the most important layering tips for you to benefit from.

 What is fun about this is that there is not any wrong or right way to do it.
 You just play around until you come up with something dope.
 I am hoping this article will give you a few ideas about how you’re likely to use this technique to produce larger sounds.